Akecel/BobApp-API/README.md

 ### Authentification

-Hyra uses Laravel's internal authentication system.
+Bob uses Laravel's internal authentication system.
 Including Illuminate, the basic controllers concerning the authetification as well as the different views and routes, you can read the documentation of this system here : [Authentification](https://laravel.com/docs/5.7/authentication)

 Default user :